-Receptor Tyrosine Kinase (RTKs) are a superfamily of cell surface receptors that are involved in mediating intracellular signalling by phosphorylating substrate proteins involved in division, differentiation and migration of cancer cells.
-Although many monospecific antibodies are already in therpapeutic practice to target these receptors, the cancer cells are able to escape the blocking of one signalling pathways by taking up other signalling pathways.
+Receptor Tyrosine Kinase (RTKs) are a superfamily of cell surface receptors that are involved in mediating intracellular signalling by phosphorylating substrate proteins involved in the division, differentiation and migration of cancer cells.
+Although many monospecific antibodies are already in therapeutic practice to target these receptors, the cancer cells are able to escape the blocking of one signalling pathway by taking up other signalling pathways.

 BsAbs that are able to block two pathways simultaneous are effective in reducing the possibility of tumor escape through such mechanisms.

 5. Inhibition of tumor angigiogenesis

 Angiogenesis, the formation of new blood vessels is regulated by the release of specific growth factors from cancer cells, endothelial cells or macrophages associated with cancer cells.
 These growth factors include vascular endothelial growth factor (VEGF), basic fibroblast growth factor and likes.
 Angiopoietin 2 secreted by endothelial cells on the other hand increases vascular permeability and causes the proliferation of endothelial cells.
 It is known to be up-regulated in a wide range of cancers.

 Simultaneously blocking two or more of such angiogenic factors can reduce tumor growth and increase therapeutic efficacy.